Who emerge as the real winners from the bloody Nagorno-Karabakh conflict?

 Erdogan needs all the wins he can get right now with Turkey’s economy perched on the edge of precipice and a pervasive feeling among many Turks that it was his bungling that got it there.

-A handy gain for Ankara is that the peace deal will open up a corridor that runs from Azerbaijan’s Nakhchivan exclave, which borders Turkey, through Armenia to Azerbaijan.
+A handy gain for Ankara is that the peace deal will open up a land corridor that runs from Azerbaijan’s Nakhchivan exclave, which borders Turkey, through Armenia to Azerbaijan.
 That will have some economic significance—trade between Turkey and Azerbaijan presently often must go through Georgia.
 Plus it will fit in neatly with Erdogan’s ‘neo-Ottoman’ aspirations to rebuild the Turkic identity as a major power.

 How extensive is the Russian peacekeeping force and when will it leave?